rafeca/rafeca.github.com/_posts/2011-11-09-creating-this-blog.markdown

 {% endhighlight %}

 To create all those pages I used a [Rake](http://rake.rubyforge.org/) task (Rake is a build library for Ruby).
-I opted to use Rake because Jekyll is written in Ruby, so this way I could access natively to the Jekylls API.
+I opted to use Rake because Jekyll is written in Ruby, so this way I could access natively to the Jekylls API to get the list of tags.

-I used a slightly modified version of this [Gist](https://gist.github.com/790778):
+This is the Rake task that I'm using (it's a slightly modified version of this [Gist](https://gist.github.com/790778)):

 {% highlight ruby %}
 desc 'Generate tag pages'